What is Laser skin resurfacing?

 What are the preoperative requirements?

-• stop taking ibuprofen, aspirin, and herbal products for 2 weeks before surgery
+- stop taking ibuprofen and aspirin for 2 weeks before surgery

 What is the Laser skin resurfacing Post-Op recovery like?